Eurovision stars in 'The Masked Singer' around the world

 The Masked Singer Switzerland (Switzerland)

-‘The Masked Singer Switzerland’ has finished airing its first season on ProSieben Schweiz.
+‘The Masked Singer Switzerland’ has finished airing its first season on ProSieben Schweiz, with a second season due to begin airing sometime this year.

 Switzerland’s representative to the Eurovision Song Contest in Tel Aviv in 2019, Luca Hănni, acted as a panelist on the show.

-Маска (“Mask”) is the Ukrainian version of the ‘The Masked Singer’ franchise, set to air soon on the television network Ukraine.
+Маска (“Mask”) is the Ukrainian version of the ‘The Masked Singer’ franchise, which aired its first season earlier this year.

-The show will be hosted by one of the co-hosts of the Eurovision Song Contest in Kyiv in 2017 – Volodymyr Ostapchuk.
-It will also feature Andriy Danylko (better known as Verka Serduchka), the Ukrainian representative to Eurovision in Helsinki in 2007.
+The show was hosted by one of the co-hosts of the Eurovision Song Contest in Kyiv in 2017 – Volodymyr Ostapchuk.
+It also featured Andriy Danylko (better known as Verka Serduchka), the Ukrainian representative to Eurovision in Helsinki in 2007.